Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Medium-sized companies face a dilemma: They need professional security leadership but cannot justify a full-time CISO with an annual salary of CHF 250,000+.
 CISO-as-a-Service solves exactly this problem – you get senior expertise at 30-50% of the cost, without recruitment stress and with immediate availability.
 In this article, we show you how the model works in practice and when it makes sense for your company.

-The CISO Dilemma in Medium-Sized Businesses
+The CISO Dilemma in Mid-Sized Businesses

 Welcome to the club.